OmniSharp/omnisharp-vim/README.md

 [NeoComplCache example settings](https://github.com/nosami/Omnisharp/wiki/Example-NeoComplCache-Settings)

-Simple syntax error highlighting is automatically performed when saving the current buffer.
+Simple syntax error highlighting is automatically performed when saving the current buffer or leaving insert mode.

 To use the other features, you'll want to create key bindings for them.
 See the example vimrc below for more info.